For information, please click on the topic of interest:

-The office is located at 75 MacDonald Ave in the Burnside Industrial Park, next to Metal Supermarkets.
+The office is located at 75 MacDonald Ave, Unit #4 in the Burnside Industrial Park , next to Metal Supermarkets.

 If you are interested in volunteering with the club as a coach, team manager or in another role, please indicate on your child’s registration form, and contact firstname.lastname@example.org

-The new United DFC logo has a classic, clean look which incorporates the new club colours and the water represents the ties that all of the United DFC communities have to the water.
+The United DFC logo has a classic, clean look that incorporates the club colours and the water represents the ties that all of the United DFC communities have to the water.

 If you prefer to register in person, you can come to the office any time during office hours to register.
-In person registration will also be available during the Come Try Soccer and at community registration events.
-Follow us on Twitter, Instagram or Facebook to stay informed on times and locations.
+UDFC will not be holding community in-person registration events this year.

-Online registration requires payment through credit card or the set up of payment plan with first payment due at registration.
-(NOTE: Payment plans can now be set up through online registration) You can also pay in person by registering at the office by debit, credit, cheque or cash.
+Online registration requires payment through credit card/Visa Debit or the set up of payment plan with the first payment due at registration.
+(NOTE: Payment plans can now be set up through online registration) You can also pay in person by registering at the office with debit, credit, cheque, or cash.

-United DFC’s refund policy includes everything from immediate withdraw, program cancellation, medical reasons/injury, moving out of area.
+United DFC’s refund policy includes everything from immediate withdrawal, program cancellation, medical reasons/injury, and moving out of the area.
+United DFC charges lates fee's to cover the additonal costs related to late registrations.
+For more information please CLICK HERE

 Please review full details on what equipment and clothing is required for each age level.